yongyx/ECE143_Earthquake_Analysis/README.md

 - numpy
 - dython

-They can be run using the following command: """pip install package_name"""
+They can be run using the following command: '''pip install package_name'''

 ## Data Preprocessing
 Three data files are needed: csv_building_ownership_and_use.csv; csv_building_structure.csv; train_values.csv.